mturk/cygwrun/README.md

 Cygwrun will print the evaluated arguments to the stdout.

+In case the first argument is **-v**, Cygwrun will print version information and exit.

-The command line usage is as follows:
+In case the Cygwrun was compiled with command options enabled, the command line usage is as follows:

 ```
 cygwrun [OPTIONS]...
 PROGRAM [ARGUMENTS]...